Instructions for Use

 DOSAGE AND ADMINISTRATION:

-Depending on the size of the joint inject 2ml or less of OSTENIL® into the joint cavity once a week for 3 to 5 injections.
+Inject OSTENIL® into the affected joint once a week for a total of 3–5 injections.
 Several joints may be treated at the same time.
-The beneficial effects of a treatment cycle of five intra-articular injections may last for several months depending on the severity of the joint changes.
-Repeated treatment cycles may be administered as required.
+Depending on the severity of the joint disease the beneficial effects of a treatment cycle of five intra-articular injections will last at least six months.
+Repeat treatment cycles may be administered as required.
 In case of joint effusion it is advisable to reduce the effusion by aspiration, rest, application of an ice pack and /or intra-articular corticosteroid injection.
 Treatment with OSTENIL® can be started two to three days later.

 CHARACTERISTICS AND MODE OF ACTION:

 Synovial fluid, which is viscoelastic due to the presence of hyaluronic acid, is found in all synovial joints, particularly the large weight bearing joints, where it ensures normal, painless movement due to its lubricating and shock-absorbing properties.
 It is also responsible for the nutrition of the cartilage.
 In degenerative joint disorders such as osteoarthritis, the viscoelasticity of the synovial fluid is markedly reduced thereby decreasing its lubricating and shock-absorbing functions.
 This increases mechanical loading of the joint and cartilage destruction which ultimately results in pain and restricted mobility of the affected joint.
 Supplementing this synovial fluid with intra-articular injections of highly purified hyaluronic acid can ameliorate the viscoelastic properties of synovial fluid.
 This improves its lubricating and shock-absorbing functions and reduces mechanical overload of the joint.
 As a rule this results in a decrease in pain and an improvement in joint mobility which may last for several months after a treatment cycle of five intra-articular injections.